auth0/docs/articles/hooks/concepts/index.md

 ### Use the Dashboard

-With the Dashboard, you can [create or delete a new Hook](/hooks/guides/create-delete-hooks-using-dashboard), [edit an existing Hook](/hooks/guides/edit-hooks-using-dashboard), and [enable or disable an existing Hook](/hooks/guides/enable-disable-hooks-using-dashboard) using the Dashboard.
+With the Dashboard, you can [create](/hooks/guides/delete-hooks-using-dashboard) or [delete](/hooks/guides/create-hooks-using-dashboard) a Hook, [edit an existing Hook](/hooks/guides/edit-hooks-using-dashboard), and [enable or disable an existing Hook](/hooks/guides/enable-disable-hooks-using-dashboard) using the Dashboard.

 ### Use the command-line interface

-The command-line interface offers similar functionality to the dashboard in that you can [create or delete a new Hook](/hooks/guides/create-delete-hooks-using-cli), [edit an existing Hook](/hooks/guides/edit-hooks-using-cli), and [enable or disable an existing Hook](/hooks/guides/enable-disable-hooks-using-cli).
+The command-line interface offers similar functionality to the dashboard in that you can [create](/hooks/guides/create-hooks-using-cli) or [delete](/hooks/guides/delete-hooks-using-cli) a Hook, [edit an existing Hook](/hooks/guides/edit-hooks-using-cli), and [enable or disable an existing Hook](/hooks/guides/enable-disable-hooks-using-cli).

 The command-line interface also offers you the ability to get [logs on your Hooks usage](/hooks/guides/logging-hooks-using-cli).